COil/Jobeet2Bundle/README.md

 Jobeet2
 =======

-This Jobeet2 tutorial actually works wiyh Symfony2 standard edition: *2.0.9*
+This Jobeet2 tutorial actually works with Symfony2 standard edition: *2.0.9*

 All the code was done by me and I didn't cheat on other implementations so the code may vary with what you will find on other Jobeet2 repositories.